ElegantSoft/laravel-chat-realtime/readme.md

 Demo https://youtu.be/ydbYk9SGO7k

-This Repo made for UPWORK clone project so don't confuse from tables and columns names as lancer_id and owner_id as it expected to be owner of project and free lancer that do the project.
+This Repo made for UPWORK clone project
+So don't confuse from tables and columns names as lancer_id and owner_id as it expected to be owner of project and free lancer that do the project.
 .
 .